BOOK AN APPOINTMENT

 The hospital management is also taking precautions regarding the crowding inside the hospitals.
 They are making sure that people are sitting or standing apart and are following social distancing guidelines.

-• If you are experiencing cheek swelling because of tooth or gum infection, you must not stall your dental treatment.
+→If you are experiencing cheek swelling because of a tooth or gum infection, you must not stall your dental treatment.

-• If you have teeth or gum that are bleeding or aching continuously, then you must seek dental treatment at your earliest.
+→If you have teeth or gum that are bleeding or aching continuously, then you must seek dental treatment as soon as possible.

-As people of every age can require a dental procedure or treatment or a regular check-up, it is highly likely for kids to go to a dentist.
-If you are taking your kid to a dentist for a check-up, you must ensure the following:
+As people of all ages may require dental procedures, treatments, or regular check-ups, it is highly likely that kids will need to visit a dentist.
+If you're taking your child for a check-up, ensure the following safety measures:

-• Make them wear a mask until they are on the doctor’s table.
+→Make sure they wear a mask until they are seated at the doctor’s table.

-• Make sure they don’t touch any surfaces and if they do, thoroughly sanitize their hands.
+→Ensure they avoid touching surfaces, and if they do, thoroughly sanitize their hands.

-• Carry paper soap, water bottle, wipes and a small towel so that you can get their hands washed anytime and anywhere.
+→Carry essentials like paper soap, a water bottle, wipes, and a small towel, so you can wash their hands anytime and anywhere.

-• Don’t let them eat or drink until they are back at home, have changed and have washed their hands.
+→Do not let them eat or drink until they are home, have changed, and wash their hands.

-As the COVID-19 pandemic is going to stay with us for many more months, we recommend opting for only the reputed and quality hospitals, such as Dentique dental clinic, that have strict hygiene practices.
+As the COVID-19 pandemic is expected to continue for several more months, we recommend choosing only reputed and quality hospitals, such as Dentique Dental Clinic, that follow strict hygiene protocols.